Curation

 A thesis can be issued invisibly or explicitly.
 The curatorial profession's default is invisibility: the thesis operates through the selection and arrangement of works, through the voice of the wall text, through the catalogue essay's rhetorical authority, and through the exhibition design, but is rarely stated as a separate artefact the visitor can read, argue with, or cite.
 The thesis is what everyone knows the curator has decided; it is not what the curator writes down as a thesis.

-The judgement work, in curation, has a specific further commitment that the animal-rights variant and the studio variant do not carry: the commitment to revisability.
+The judgement work in curation has a specific further commitment that does not appear in every variant of SDC: the commitment to revisability.
 A rubric that cannot be revised is a rubric that is not being held as a rubric; it is being held as a position the rubric-author is now committed to defending against all comers.
 The curatorial thesis must be revisable in public acts — published reconsiderations, follow-up exhibitions, corrigenda, retrospective essays — or the exhibition's closing becomes the thesis's permanent state.
-MoVD's refusal to finish is the architectural enforcement of revisability over time: the thesis is never closed, because closure would require a verdict that the form refuses to issue.
+A practice that refuses to finish — that holds the thesis open across years rather than closing it at the exhibition's run — is the architectural enforcement of revisability over time.

 The collapse in contemporary curation is extensive.
 The inventory below names the forms the fusion takes in ordinary curatorial practice.
 None of them is a bad faith act on the part of individual curators.
 All of them are genre conventions that curators inherit, practise, and teach.